majguo/liberty-aad-oidc/README.md

   ```
 * The database is now ready (to stop it, simply press Control-C after the Java EE application is shutdown).
   * Note, we are depending on the fact that the database is the first container to start and has the IP `172.17.0.2`.
 For Mac and Windows users the serverName could be changed to `host.docker.internal`.
 That will make the container start order less significant.
   * The PostgreSQL server running as Docker container will generate a user named `postgres` with empty password.
-You will use them to connect to PostgreSQL server when starting applicatoin later
+You will use them to connect to PostgreSQL server when starting applicatoin later.

 #### Start with Azure Database for PostgreSQL
-Instead of running PostgreSQL server as local Docker container, you can deploy and run PostgreSQL server on Azure with the following instructions:
+Instead of running PostgreSQL server as local Docker container, you can also deploy and run PostgreSQL server on Azure:
 * Go to [Azure Database for PostgreSQL ](https://ms.portal.azure.com/#create/Microsoft.PostgreSQLServer)
 * Select "Single server" > Create
 * Specify necessary inputs in "Basic" tab, log down value of `Password` specified for Administrator account